Specialty Tracks at #CPDD26

 - Dedicated Poster Presentation Opportunity: Showcase your work in a session highlighting early career investigators and track topic scholars — designed for visibility and connection across the CPDD community.

-LIVED EXPIERENCE TRACK
+LIVED EXPERIENCE TRACK

 The CPDD Program Committee is excited to introduce the Lived Experience Track —a new space dedicated to centering the voices, insights, and scientific leadership of people with lived and living experience (PWLE) of substance use and recovery.
 This track recognizes lived experience as a critical source of data and epistemic grounding that enhances validity, ethics, and impact of addiction science.